The Music Center's Dorothy Chandler Pavilion

 Led by dance icons Dwight Rhoden and Desmond Richardson, Complexions Contemporary Ballet has awakened audiences to a new, exciting genre with their singular approach of reinventing dance and contemporary ballet.
 WOKE is a physical reactio...Show More

-During the Complexions residency, The Music Center will collaborate with Rhoden and Richardson, along with spoken word artist Terrell Lewis, to co-host a poetry slam and dance event on Jerry Moss Plaza at The Music Center.
-More information will be announced at a later date.
+During the Complexions residency, The Music Center will collaborate with Rhoden and Richardson, along with spoken word artist Terrell Lewis, to co-host The Music Center's Love Amplified Poetry Jam on Jerry Moss Plaza.

 Show Less -